 Non-urgent advice: Tell your doctor if you're:

 - trying to get pregnant

 8. Cautions with other medicines

-Some medicines - and some foods - interfere with the way bisacodyl works.
+Some medicines, and some foods, affect the way bisacodyl works.

-- water tablets (diuretics), steroids (like prednisolone) or digoxin (a heart medicine) - these can upset the balance of salts and minerals in your body if you have too much bisacodyl by accident.
+- water tablets (diuretics), steroids (like prednisolone) or digoxin (a heart medicine) – these can upset the balance of salts and minerals in your body if you have too much bisacodyl.
 If you are taking digoxin, this imbalance makes it more likely you will have the serious side effects of digoxin.
-It's important not to take too much bisacodyl if you are taking any of these medicines.
+Talk to a doctor or pharmacist before taking bisacodyl if you are taking any of these medicines.

 Mixing bisacodyl with herbal remedies or supplements

 There is not enough research to know if complementary medicines and herbal remedies are safe to take with bisacodyl.

 Tell your doctor or pharmacist if you're taking any other medicines, including herbal medicines, vitamins or supplements.